rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 .. [#real] Historically, it was thought that Yade could be also run with single precision based on build-time parameter; it turned out however that the impact on numerical stability was such disastrous that this option is not available now.
 There is, however, ``QUAD_PRECISION`` parameter to scons, which will make ``Real`` a typedef for ``long double`` (extended precision; quad precision in the proper sense on IA64 processors); this option is experimental and is unlikely to be used in near future, though.

 Eigen provides full rich linear algebra functionality.
-Some code firther uses the [cgal]_ library for computational geometry.
+Some code further uses the [cgal]_ library for computational geometry.

 In Python, basic numeric types are wrapped and imported from the ``yade.minieigenHP`` module; the types drop the ``r`` type qualifier at the end, the syntax is otherwise similar. ``Se3r`` is not wrapped at all, only converted automatically, rarely as it is needed, from/to a ``(Vector3,Quaternion)`` tuple/list.
 See :ref:`high precision section <high-precision>` for more details.